 Once you are clear about your campaign goal, you can choose the campaign type for your Google Ad.
 The campaign type that you choose will determine where your ads are displayed.

-In the screenshot below, you can see the options that Google AdWords gives you:
+In the screenshot below, you can see the options that Google Ads gives you:

 Image via Google Ads

 When you hover your cursor over each given type, you’ll be able to see what each one can help you with.
 If you want to automate your ads, you can also select the Smart campaign option.
 With this option, you can automate your ads on Google Maps, Google, and on the web.